Espio the Chameleon

 Espio the Chameleon (Japanese: エスピオ・ザ・カメレオン, Esupio za Kamereon) is a recurring character in the Sonic the Hedgehog games and related media.
-Introduced to the Sonic series in Knuckles' Chaotix in 1995, Espio is a member of Chaotix and later Team Chaotix, the detective agency, with Vector the Crocodile and Charmy Bee.
+Introduced to the Sonic series in Knuckles' Chaotix in 1995, Espio is a member of the Chaotix Detective Agency with Vector the Crocodile and Charmy Bee.
 In Sonic Heroes and subsequent outings, Espio has taken the role of a calm, disciplined ninja, well-versed in concealment and wielding the largest shuriken known to man.

 Espio's name is believed to derive from "espionage", or the Spanish word "espio", which literally means "I spy".
 There are some indications that Espio may have originally been intended as the main star of his debut game, Knuckles' Chaotix, on account of "STARRING ESPIO THE CHAMELEON" appearing in the title cards on various beta builds of the game.

 Takashi Iizuka, director of Sonic Heroes, stated that he felt he had 'reinvented' the Espio and the other members of Team Chaotix for their 2004 return.
 Espio's change of age and design, along with his more serious attitude to that implied in other pre-Heroes media, lends some credence to this.

 Espio has appeared in the following Sonic games:

 - Knuckles' Chaotix

 - Sonic the Fighters